arclab-hku/reinforcement_learning/real_flight_validation/readme.md

 # QGC parameter
 In simulation, you can use qgc_param.params as the parameter, which can work together with iris.sdf provided above.

+# Note
+Not px4 firmware of all version can support attitude control.
+If you find problem about this, try to switch your px4 firmware to other versions!